Tertho1/multi-platform-bot-system/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Multi-Cloud Bot System, please follow these steps:
+If you discover a security vulnerability in Multi-Platform Bot System, please follow these steps:

 1. **DO NOT** create a public GitHub issue
 2. Email security@redwan.work with: